ionic-team/ionic-docs/docs/layout/css-utilities.md

 ---

 <head>
-  <title>CSS Utilities: Classes for Text/Element Alignment or Modification</title>
+  <title>CSSユーティリティ: Classes for Text/Element Alignment or Modification</title>
   <meta
     name="description"
     content="Ionic CSS utility classes can be used on any element for text modification/alignment, element placement, or to adjust padding and margin.
 Read to learn more."